kapoorlakshya/screen-recorder/README.md

 ![SauceLabs Logo](https://saucelabs.com/content/images/logo.png)

 Thanks to [SauceLabs](https://saucelabs.com) for providing me with a free account.
-If you manage an open source project, you can get your free account [here](https://saucelabs.com/open-source).
+If you manage an open source project, you can apply for a free account [here](https://saucelabs.com/open-source).